mchirico/mchirico.github.io/_posts/2019-04-16-pandasDups.markdown

 # Drop Duplicates on Rows

-Note, this may not be what you want... same query as above; but, we're dropping duplicates.
+Note, this may not be what you want.
+Notice we list Quarters 2 and 3, because it had the duplicate value 50, which just happened to be the correct sales.
+It's the same query as above; but, we're dropping duplicates.

 ```python
 sales1 = [{'Quarter':1,'sales': 50},